krzentner/language-world/data/gpt-3.5-turbo/goal_md/button-press-topdown-3.md

 To push the button down from above reliably, the robot should perform the following steps:

-1. Line up the gripper as viewed from above
+    Steps:  1.
+Put gripper above button  2.
+Move gripper down towards button  3.
+Push button down First, put the gripper above the button.
-    - When the robot's gripper is not vertically aligned with button, move the robot's gripper until the robot's gripper is vertically aligned with the button and the robot's gripper is closed
+    - When the robot's gripper is not vertically aligned with the button, move the robot's gripper until the robot's gripper is vertically aligned with the button
-2. Push down on the button from the top
+    If the gripper isn't near the button, move it down towards the button.
-    - When the robot's gripper is vertically aligned with the button, move the robot's gripper until the robot's gripper is near the button
+    - When the robot's gripper is vertically aligned with the button and the robot's gripper is not near the button, move the robot's gripper until the robot's gripper is near the button
+    Finally, push down on the button to activate it.
+    - When the robot's gripper is near the button, move the robot's gripper down until the button is pressed